-The new agreement doesn’t concern your own unpublished lecture slides or assignments, but materials like book chapters and scientific articles that are shared in a reader or on Blackboard/Canvas.
+The new agreement doesn’t concern your own unpublished lecture slides or assignments, but materials like book chapters and scientific articles that are shared in a reader or on Canvas.

 If linking isn’t possible or convenient, check if use of the material is allowed under certain conditions.
-Examples of this are open-access materials, Creative Commons licenses on the material, or agreements with individual publishers.
+Examples of this are open-access sources, material with Creative Commons licenses, or agreements with individual publishers.
 It can also be worthwhile to see if the material can be purchased and made accessible for students via the University Library.

-These concern the reuse of digital material for educational purposes, typically in a digital learning environment (DLE) like Blackboard or Canvas.
+These concern the reuse of digital material for educational purposes, typically in a digital learning environment (DLE) like Canvas.

-You may need to specify which parts of the source you want students to use if you link to the full text, but linking to only specific book chapters, for example, is often possible (DOI example).
+You may need to specify which parts of the source you want students to use if you link to the full text, but it’s often possible to link to specific book chapters (DOI example) or parts of a video (YouTube example).

-If an online publication is Open Access, it may be included in its entirety in a printed or digital reader.
+If a publication is Open Access, it’s often allowed to be included entirely in a printed or digital reader.
 This also applies to accessible articles in the UT repository.
 If a publication is Open Access, it’s typically mentioned on the title page or the publisher’s website, as well as its license for reuse.
 It’s also worth noting that most governmental information and case law are not copyrighted.